 Buying or building a new home is usually the singular biggest purchase of your life – and it’s critical to get it right.
-Building a home that is poorly designed for you land, or undertaking renovations that do not take aspect into consideration can end up costing you thousands in additional energy costs over the life of the home.
+Building a home that is poorly designed for your land, or undertaking renovations that do not take aspect into consideration can end up costing you thousands in additional energy costs over the life of the home.

 The Building Sustainability Index (BASIX) was introduced in 2004 and is the NSW government’s scheme that regulates the energy efficiency and thermal comfort of all residential buildings in the state.
 The objective is to achieve a 40% reduction in water consumption and greenhouse gas emissions compared to the average pre-BASIX build.

-There are two options to meet BASIX compliance for thermal comfort: the Do-It-Yourself (DIY) Method and the Simulation Method.
+There are two main options to meet BASIX compliance for thermal comfort: the Do-It-Yourself (DIY) Method and the Simulation Method.
 Your specific house design, including the number of windows and the size of the home, will generally determine the best method for assessment.

 BASIX DIY Method